DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ## Art/design periodical

-- Art OPEN Magazine of e-Flux journal, advise to use the web, instead of e-pub.
+- Art OPEN Magazine of e-Flux journal, advise to use the web, instead of EPUB.

 - Niet commercieel website / PDF